Issyanofsky/make/manual/routers_and_filters.md

 __note__
    * in the condition you must chose from one that apropied to the type of the variable (ex. if you get a text variable. chose from the condition under text operations).
-   * if you break a branch the filter stay with the modle that is after the filter (if you delete the module after. thefilter will pass to the next module in the branch).
+   * if you break a branch the filter stay with the modle that is after the filter (if you delete the module after. the filter will pass to the next module in the branch).

 __Condition logic__